Brabalawuka/bandlab_assignment_feed/readme.md

 2. Add CICD and Test coverages and finish all UNITS tests
 3. Add monitoring + alerting / logging + tracing for the services and DB
 4. Add rate limiting and authentication for the services
+5. **Sync with PM to ensure all compromisation is accepted and could be fixed in the future**